The Ukulele Buyer's FAQ

 - If you’re buying a Semi-Acoustic Ukulele, test it out on an amp at the store that is suitable for the instrument.
 Electric guitar amps/bass amps won’t give you a good idea of how it will sound plugged in.
 Ask them if the amp you’re testing the instrument on is meant for semi-acoustic guitars/Ukuleles.

 A: Most often, Ukuleles online/in stores don’t come with a good gig bag.
-You’re looking for something thick, durable and (hopefully) waterproof.
+You’re looking for something well padded, durable and (hopefully) waterproof.
 If it’s an investment you can make, it’s well worth it.

 Q: I want to buy new strings for my old Ukulele / I want better strings than the stock strings my Ukulele came with.
 Which strings should I buy?